-- 8.2.
-No public school may close for 2019 without having submitted an accurate promotion schedule showing the promotion of all learners in Grades 10 and 11 in terms of policy.
-(National Protocol for Assessment Grades R - 12, Government Notices No. 722 and No. 723, Government Gazette No. 34600 of 12 September 2011 and amended as: Government Notice No. 1115 and No. 1116, Government Gazette No. 36042 of 28December 2012). - 8.3.
-No independent school that is registered to offer Grades 10 to 12 with the Eastern Cape Department of Education may close for 2019 without having submitted an accurate promotion schedule showing the promotion of all learners in Grades 10 and 11 in terms of policy.
-(National Protocol for Assessment Grades R - 12, Government Notices No. 722 and No. 723, Government Gazette No. 34600 of 12 September 2011 and amended as: Government Notice No. 1115 and No. 1116, Government Gazette No. 36042 of 28 December 2012).
+- same results that are recorded on the promotion schedule signed by the Education Development Officer (EDO).
+No reports may be finalised before the promotion schedule is approved by the EDO.
+NB: Original reports should be seen by EDO when promotion schedules are signed. - 8.2.
+No public school may close for 2023 without having submitted an accurate promotion schedule showing the promotion of all learners in Grades 10 and 11 in terms of policy.
+(National Protocol for Assessment Grades R 12, Government Notices No. 722 and No. 723, Government Gazette No. 34600 of 12 September 2011 and amended as: Government Notice No. 1115 and No. 1116, Government Gazette No. 36042 of 28December 2012). - 8.3.
+No independent school that is registered to offer Grades 10 to 12 with the Eastern Cape Department of Education may close for 2018 without having submitted an accurate promotion schedule showing the promotion of all learners in Grades 10 and 11 in terms of policy.
+(National Protocol for Assessment Grades R 12, Government Notices No. 722 and No. 723, Government Gazette No. 34600 of 12 September 2011 and amended as: Government Notice No. 1115 and No. 1116, Government Gazette No. 36042 of 28 December 2012).
 Where there are instances of non-compliance, consequence management will be applied to all relevant officials at the school and within the district.